AnaBondiguel/My-Portfolio/README.md

 The key features in general include: comments in the CSS and HTML code to identify each component;
 semantic HTML elements and attributes (adding meaning and accessibility);
-flexbox responsive layout designs: for different types of screens and; on the navigation bar/sidebar/headers (with media queries)
+flexbox responsive layout designs: for different types of screens and; on the navigation bar/sidebar/headers (with media queries);
+dispplaying favicon next to the page title in the browser tab

 The key features for each webpage
 1. Homepage: